syncfusion-content/maui-docs/MAUI/Popup/layout-customizations.md

 ### Disable header

-You can display the Popup without header by using the property `SfPopup.ShowHeader`.
-Default value is true.
-Find the code example of the same below.
+Display the Popup without a header by using the property `SfPopup.ShowHeader`.
+The default value is true.
+Find the code example of the same as follows.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="11" %}